-Once you have made all of your choices and designed your workflow, click the “Save” button to finalize your automation.
+Once you have made all of your choices and designed your automation, click the “Save” button to finalize your automation.

-Once you have saved your workflow, all of your workflows will be listed on the workflow automation page within the Pipedrive app.
+Once you save your automation, it will be listed on the automation list view.

-You may also view all of your created workflows, along with the workflows that have been created for the entire company's Pipedrive account, sort by updated time and apply filters.
+You may also view all of your created automations along with the automations that have been created for the entire company’s Pipedrive account, sort by updated time and apply filters.

-You may edit, delete, or mark workflows as active or inactive.
-If a workflow is marked as inactive, the trigger and action functions will not occur.
+You may edit, delete, or mark automations as active or inactive.
+If an automation is marked as inactive, the trigger and action functions will not occur.

-Inactive workflows are grayed out to allow you to quickly understand which automations are currently active in your Pipedrive account.
+Inactive automations are grayed out to allow you to quickly understand which automations are currently active in your Pipedrive account.